-STEP TWO: Develop activity-based metrics (column 1)
+Step Two: Develop Activity-Based Measures (column 1)

 In the first column, list the activities you will need to monitor to ensure that implementation stays on track.
 Refer to technology use, structural change, and process change metrics based on your action plan.
 These are the activities or products that have been completed and should logically be related to the outcomes (columns two and three) and results (column four).